carlosonunez/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/kubernetes-debugging-workflow-and-techniques.md

 feature here is that an ephemeral container can be attached to a pod that you want to debug.
 For example, the target pod, by [sharing it's process namespace](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/).
-This means that it is possible to see a target debug a pod container's processes and filesystem.
+This means that it is possible to see a target pod container's processes and filesystem.
 There are a number of variations of the `kubectl debug` command.
 Its usage depends on what is required for debugging.
 One additional note to consider is that the debug containers continue to run